Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 if (error.value) return handleError(error.value)

-That extra time should help you:
+That extra time should serve you to:

 • Think about the architecture you want and capture it.